ElektraInitiative/libelektra/src/plugins/README.md

 - [gitresolver](gitresolver/) checks out and commits files to a local git repository and afterwards the configuration file must be synced with harddisc (recommended to add at every kdb mount):
+- [curlget](curlget/) fetches configuration file from a remote host

 - [sync](sync/) uses POSIX APIs to sync configuration file with harddisc